Hakimbek/my-git-notes/WhatGit/README.md

 Another feature of Git that makes it apart from other SCM tools is that it is possible to quickly stage some of our files and commit them without committing other modified files in our working directory.
 ### Maintain the clean history
   - Git facilitates with Git Rebase; It is one of the most helpful features of Git.
 It fetches the latest commits from the master branch and puts our code on top of that.
 Thus, it maintains a clean history of the project.

+## Benefits of Git
+A version control application allows us to keep track of all the changes that we make in the files of our project.
+Every time we make changes in files of an existing project, we can push those changes to a repository.
+Other developers are allowed to pull your changes from the repository and continue to work with the updates that you added to the project files.

+Some significant benefits of using Git are as follows:

+### Saves Time
+  - Git is lightning fast technology.
+Each command takes only a few seconds to execute so we can save a lot of time as compared to login to a GitHub account and find out its features.
+### Offline Working
+  - One of the most important benefits of Git is that it supports offline working.
+If we are facing internet connectivity issues, it will not affect our work.
+In Git, we can do almost everything locally.
+Comparatively, other CVS like SVN is limited and prefer the connection with the central repository.
+### Undo Mistakes
+  - One additional benefit of Git is we can Undo mistakes.
+Sometimes the undo can be a savior option for us.
+Git provides the undo option for almost everything.
+### Track the Changes
+  - Git facilitates with some exciting features such as Diff, Log, and Status, which allows us to track changes so we can check the status, compare our files or branches.